Terms

 Note

-(2) quote doesn't add extra expressiveness to the type system.
-For example, quote on bool can be replaced with box as follows:
+(2) lift doesn't add extra expressiveness to the type system.
+For example, lift on bool can be replaced with box as follows:

 }